lambdamikel/Busch-2090/README.md

 ### Abstract

-This is an emulator of the Busch 2090 Microtronic Computer System for the Arduino Uno R3 and Arduino Mega 2560 and Mini Pro 2560.
-The latest version ("The Microtronic Next Generation") is also an emulator of the Busch 2095 Cassette Interface and plugs into a real Microtronic to provide SD-card based file storage.
+The repo contains a number of Arduino-based emulator of the Busch 2090 Microtronic Computer System.

+The latest version - "The Microtronic Next Generation" - also povides an emulation of the Busch 2095 Cassette Interface and that plugs into a real Microtronic to provide SD-card based file storage.

-The latest version of this project, "The Microtronic Next Generation",  was featured on the Hackaday front page:
+Recently, the latest iteration of this project, "The Microtronic Next Generation", was featured on the Hackaday front page:

 ![Hackaday 1](./hackaday/microtronic-hackaday-1.jpg)
 ![Hackaday 2](./hackaday/microtronic-hackaday-2.jpg)